-OpenL Tablets WebStudio user modes Mode Description Single user In this mode, only one user who is currently logged in on the computer can work in OpenL Tablets WebStudio. mode This mode is selected when OpenL Tablets WebStudio is installed on the local machine.
+OpenL Tablets WebStudio user modes Mode Description Demo mode This is a multi user mode with the list of users predefined in the database.
+All changes in the database will be lost after the application restart.
+The User's projects will be located in the user-workspace\ <user name=""> folder.</user> Single user In this mode, only one user who is currently logged in on the computer can work in OpenL Tablets WebStudio. mode This mode is selected when OpenL Tablets WebStudio is installed on the local machine.
 All user projects are located in the root of the user-workspace directory.
 Single user mode is set by default and does not require additional settings, including logon to the system.
 Moreover, the system works faster in this mode but neither user management nor access control is provided.
 Multi user This mode enables multiple users to work in OpenL Tablets WebStudio and supports a security mechanism restricting access to certain product functions based on user access rights. mode Each OpenL Tablets WebStudio user is identified by a unique name.
 When a user opens OpenL Tablets WebStudio in a web browser, he or she must log into the system.
 Users can have varied levels of access in OpenL Tablets WebStudio.
 For example, system administrators usually have full access to all OpenL Tablets WebStudio functions, whereas other users may only have access rights to view or modify business rules.
-In this mode, user's projects are located in the user-workspace\ <user name=""> directory.</user>
+WebStudio is used to authenticate and manage user credentials/permissions.
+In this mode, user's projects are located in the user-workspace\ <user name=""> directory.</user> Active Directory In this mode, multiple users can run OpenL Tablets WebStudio using their unique user names.
+Directory The User's projects will be located in the user-workspace\ <user name=""> directory.</user> Active Directory will be used to authenticate and manage user credentials.
+A place where user permissions will be managed can be WebStudio or Active Directory SSO: CAS In this mode, multiple users can run OpenL Tablets WebStudio using their unique user names.
+The User's projects will be located in the user-workspace\ <user name=""> directory.</user> CAS (Central Authentication Service) server will be used to authenticate and manage user credentials.
+A place where user permissions will be managed can be WebStudio or SSO Identity provider SSO: In this mode, multiple users can run OpenL Tablets WebStudio using their unique user names.
+SAML The User's projects will be located in the user-workspace \< user name > directory.
+SAML (Security Assertion Markup Language) supporting Identity Provider server will be used to authenticate and manage user credentials.
+A place where user permissions will be managed can be WebStudio or SSO Identity provider